andrewparr/minecraft_scripts/README.md

 # Minecraft scripts

+# Log watcher
-watches the minecraft log file and provides API to fetch list of people currently online.
+Watches the minecraft log file and provides API to fetch list of people currently online.